Last Updated on March 30, 2021

 The most likely culprit: depression.

-Most researchers who’ve studied this topic point to a higher risk of depression in menopausal women, as depression and AUD often go hand in hand.
-A 2010 review of research found that the risk of depression is especially high for women in perimenopause, or the several years before the ovaries stop releasing eggs.
+Most researchers1 who’ve studied this topic point to a higher risk of depression in menopausal women, as depression and AUD often go hand in hand2.
+A 2010 review of research found that the risk of depression is especially high for women in perimenopause3, or the several years before the ovaries stop releasing eggs.

 Why do women in and approaching menopause get depressed?
 There are a few theories:

 - Estrogen’s domino effect.
 In this theory, estrogen plays an indirect role.
-With the decline in estrogen comes hot flashes and night sweats, which disrupt sleep and thereby cause mood changes.
+With the decline in estrogen comes hot flashes and night sweats.
+These disrupt sleep, and thereby cause mood changes.

 - Life changes.
-With age comes health problems, the death of a loved one, having to care for an aging parent, or retiring from work.
+With age comes health problems, the death of loved ones, having to care for an aging parent, or retiring from work.
 Any of these changes can contribute to depression or anxiety, which is another condition that often co-occurs with AUD.

 - All of the above.
 It’s possible that all of these factors combined can lead to depression.